CodeReadingClubs/www/content/index.md

 ## How do I get started?

-You can find the exercises in our [github repo: Resources](https://github.com/codereadingclubs/resources).
+You can find the [exercises](https://github.com/CodeReadingClubs/Resources/blob/trunk/exercises.md) in our resources github repo.

 You can run your club in whatever way you want, but we recommend to meet for 1 hour 15 mins every other week.